ilya0/manageme/README.md

 2. creat back end node for support of front page
 3. start creating the pages and modifying the backend to support the front
 4. load up NPMs that you need

+Future developements
+- move app to different artistic space
+    - graphic artists
+    - other people that tour
+    -